Our goal is to share information and products that are truly helpful to renters.

 20+ ways to make $100 or more in a pinch

-Sometimes you need more money than you have in your checking account.
-And if you haven’t yet been able to build up an emergency fund and you don’t want to borrow and take on debt (smart!), you’re probably wondering what to do.
+Sometimes you need a little more money in your checking account.
+And if you haven’t yet been able to build up an emergency fund and you don’t want to borrow and take on debt (smart!), you’re probably wondering how to make fast cash.

 From selling your gift cards to simply keeping someone company at an event, here are 20 (or more!) legitimate ways to earn a small amount of money quickly.
 Some of these you can do anywhere.
 Others might only be available in certain locations.

-Selling something online is one of the quickest ways to earn money.
-Sell electronics on Decluttr, clothes on Poshmark or all kinds of valuables and furnishings on sites like OfferUp, Craigslist and Facebook Marketplace.
+Selling items online is a quicy way to earn money.
+Sell electronics on Decluttr, clothes on Poshmark or valuables and furnishings on sites like OfferUp, Craigslist and Facebook Marketplace.

 2. Sell your gift cards

-You can get money back by selling your gift cards on a website like Rise or at Cardpool or the kiosks you can find at most grocery stores.
+You can get cashback by selling your gift cards on a website like Rise or at Cardpool or the kiosks you can find at most grocery stores.
 You won’t get full price for the card, but at least you’ll get money immediately.

 3. Sell old books and games on Amazon